jeany55/MyAccountant/API/CustomTabs.md

 - Comparison operators: `==`, `~=`, `<`, `>`, `<=`, `>=`
 - Conditional statements: `if/then/else`, `while`, `for`

-## Tips and Best Practices

-1. **Start Simple**: Begin with a basic example and gradually add complexity
-2. **Test Thoroughly**: Create your tab and verify the date range is correct
-3. **Use Comments**: Add comments in your lua code to document what each section does
-4. **Check Existing Tabs**: Look at the built-in tabs for inspiration and patterns
-5. **Validate Timestamps**: Always ensure your date calculations produce valid Unix timestamps
-6. **Format Dates Consistently**: Use `date()` formatting that matches your locale preferences
-7. **Handle Edge Cases**: Consider what happens at month/year boundaries
-8. **Keep It Maintainable**: Don't make your expressions too complex - simpler is better
-9. **Use Variables**: Store intermediate calculations in variables with descriptive names
-10. **Test Different Dates**: Make sure your tab works correctly on different days of the week/month

 ## Troubleshooting

 ### "You must set a start date"